curl/everything-curl/usingcurl-returns.md

  65. Sending the data requires a rewind that failed.

- 66. Failed to initialise SSL Engine.
+ 66. Failed to initialize SSL Engine.

  67. The user name, password, or similar was not accepted and curl failed to log in.